 Jaya was planning for pilgrimage to Dwarka, but it was getting deferred.
 We planned this time for our visit to Dwarka.
-Located on the west coast of Gujarat, Dwarka is known as Lord Krishna’s adobe.
+Located on the west coast of Gujarat, Dwarka is known as Lord Krishna’s abode.
 Dwarka, the holy land surrounded with the legends of Lord Krishna, is a significant pilgrimage site for the Hindus.
 The city lies in the westernmost part of India.
 Dwaraka (also known as Dvaravati, both names meaning “the many-gated city” in Sanskrit.
+Dwarka is one of the foremost Chardhams, four sacred Hindu pilgrimage sites, and is one of the Sapta Puri, the seven most ancient religious cities in the country.
+It was also a port-city, having trade relations with many sea-faring nations.

 The Garuḍa Purāṇa enumerates seven cities as giver of Moksha (Salvation).
 Dwaraka is said to be one of the seven most holy Hindu places (Kṣetra) in India, with Varanasi usually considered the holiest.
 A Kṣetra is a sacred ground, a field of active power, a place where Moksha, final release can be obtained.